Skip to main content Stan Consulting LLC · Marketing Atlas Reference · Quality Score

 4. Status values

-5. Reporting vs auction
+5. Tracking vs auction

-The reported Quality Score is a 1-to-10 snapshot.
+The claimed Quality Score is a 1-to-10 snapshot.
 The actual auction uses Ad Rank, calculated at the moment of each query, using real-time signals that include the same underlying components plus user context, device, and competing bids.

 Section 05 · Common misunderstandings